 The Layla doesn’t offer very much in terms of size variations, unlike competitors, who have created multiple weight options for every blanket size available.
 Customers would have like to see 10, 12 or even 17 pound weighted blankets from Layla.

-You might want to check: Layla Hybrid Mattress
+You may want to check out: Layla Hybrid Mattress

 Layla is no stranger to the sleeping industry, and since they’ve been mattresses for quite some time, I had high expectations when I first heard about their weighted blanket.
 After all, they have the tools, the brand power, and the know-how to create a good product.
 And they delivered.